 The gallery is bejeweled with works from many very talented local ceramic artists, including Suzanne Sidebottom and Wayne Ferguson.
-The gallery will begin hosting a regular exhibition schedule in January 2019.
+The gallery follows a two-monthly exhibition schedule beginning January 18, 2019.

 Rebekah Hensel, owner